jdunmire/LCD_exercises/README.md

 `gLCD_test`
   Sketch to test device settings for for gLCD and align the display.

-* LED\_Blink:
+`LED_Blink`
   Sketch to verify LED connections.

-* SwitchTest:
+`SwitchTest`
     Sketch to verify switch connections.

-* `LCD_Exercises.fzz`:
+`LCD_Exercises.fzz`
     Breadboard and schematic diagrams.
 View or edit with Fritizing from <http://fritzing.org/>

 Installation